joeromero/docs/cartodb_ui.md

 ### What is a basemap?

-The basemap is the first layer of your visualization.
-Its is typically a graphical representation of the world showing natural and cultural features such as water bodies, topography, park areas, points of interest, geopolitical borders, roads, streets and sometimes buildings.
-With CartoDB you can choose between various basemap styles so you can focus on the best possible way of visualizing your data.
-You can import a custom base map through MapBox, XYZ, or WMS.
-If you want, you could also forgo a basemap and use either a solid background color or repeated image.
+A basemap is typically a graphical representation of the world showing natural and cultural features such as water bodies, topography, park areas, points of interest, geopolitical borders, roads, streets and sometimes buildings.
+CartoDB provides you with a gallery of basemap options or you can import your own or use a solid color.
+With the easy-to-use basemap selector, you can focus on the best possible way of visualizing your data.
+Custom basemaps can be added from MapBox, an XYZ tileset (e.g. Stamen maps), or WMS.
+Solid color backgrounds or repeated image can be selected in the interface.

 ### Selecting your basemap